10/30/2025

 How Educators Can Support Students With Dyslexia

 For educators looking to improve outcomes in dyslexia and reading, Lexia’s Dyslexia Solutions offer targeted resources grounded in the science of reading.
 These solutions are designed to help educators deliver Structured Literacy instruction, monitor student progress, and intervene effectively using data-informed strategies.
-By equipping teachers with the right tools and training, programs like Lexia® empower students with dyslexia to develop decoding skills, improve reading fluency, and build lasting confidence in their reading abilities.
+By equipping teachers with the right tools and training, programs like Lexia® empower students with dyslexia to develop decoding skills and improve reading fluency, building lasting confidence in their reading abilities.